melhzy/transformer_from_scratch/llm-fine-tune/README.md

-# Transformer From Scratch - Examples
+# LLM Fine-Tuning Examples

-This directory contains example scripts demonstrating how to use the Transformer implementation.
+This directory contains example scripts for fine-tuning and working with Transformer models, including visualization tools and generation strategies.

 ## Available Examples